An Empirical Study of Topic Transition in Dialogue: The Annotation Framework

 \subsection{Annotation Framework}

-For empirically studying topic transition and modelling topic transition $215$ conversations, drawn at random, from the switchboard corpus are annotated.
+For empirically studying topic transition and modelling topic transition $215$ conversations, drawn at random from the switchboard corpus are annotated.
 The annotation were performed for start \emph{(S)} and end \emph{(E)} of the conversation, greeting and leave taking \emph{(GIL)}, topic, topic transition \emph{(C)}, and failed topic transition \emph{(X)}.
 This manually annotated corpus consists of $20,566$ turns from $215$ conversation.
 Table 1 displays the statistics of annotated dataset.
 The average number of turns per conversation is $96$ with the shortest conversation lasting $33$ turns and the longest conversation lasting $242$ turns.

-The conversations were annotated by two annotators who devised the annotation scheme.
 Annotations are based on previous studies demonstrating that naive annotators are capable of annotating topic transition with success \citep{Mann_Carlisle_Moore_Levin_1977,Passonneau_Litman_1997,Planalp_Tracy_1980}.
+The conversations were annotated by two annotators.
 The inter-annotator agreement (Cohen \textquotesingle s Kappa) obtained on a sample of five conversations is $0.64$, signifying substantial agreement.

 \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}}